MathOnco/Mistic/Readme.md

 # Mistic: image tSNE visualizer

 This is a Python tool using the Bokeh library to view multiple multiplex images simultaneously.
-Currently the code supports 7-panel Vectra images.
+The code has been tested on 7-panel Vectra and 44-marker t-CyCIF images.

-A sample Bokeh GUI with user inputs is shown below:
+Mistic's GUI with user inputs is shown below:

 <img src=/fig_readme/Figure_2.jpg width="80%"></img>

-Mistic GUI.
-A. User-input panel where stack montage option or markers can be selected, images borders can be added, new or pre-defined image display coordinates can be chosen, and a theme for the canvases can be selected.
+Figure description: A. User-input panel where stack montage option or markers can be selected, images borders can be added, new or pre-defined image display coordinates can be chosen, and a theme for the canvases can be selected.
 B. Static canvas showing the image t-SNE colored and arranged as per user inputs.
 C. Live canvas showing the corresponding t-SNE scatter plot where each image is represented as a dot.
 The live canvas has tabs for displaying additional information per image.
 Metadata for each image can be obtained by hovering over each dot.

-Additional details can be found in the paper here: https://www.biorxiv.org/content/10.1101/2021.10.08.463728v1.
-Mistic is also highlighted on Bokeh's user showcase: http://bokeh.org/

 ## Features of Mistic
 * Two canvases: